Orlando Wrongful Death Attorneys

 What Do You Have to Prove in a Wrongful Death Claim?

 To hold up as a wrongful death claim, the claim has to meet the legal standards of proof for negligence.
-The specific standards vary with the type of negligent or wrongful act and the fatal injuries that occurred, but in all cases, you have to be able to prove that:
+The specific standards vary with the type of negligent or wrongful act and the fatal injuries that occurred.
+However, in all cases, you have to be able to prove:

 - The negligent party or parties had a legal duty to the deceased victim.